*The entirety of this work is protected by copyright (see Copyright information section).

 March 18, 2021

-Anthropologist/Geologist/Archaeologist Professor Kenneth B. Tankersley of the University of Cincinnati, had this to say about my family’s DNA test results contained on this blog:
+Anthropologist/Geologist/Archaeologist Professor Kenneth B. Tankersley of the University of Cincinnati, had this to say about my family’s DNA test results contained on the main page of this blog:

 “Your DNA is amazingly consistent and provides insights into your family ancestry going back almost 100,000 years ago, or as we like to say, since time immemorial.
 It shows how long your family has been on Turtle Island.”

-Professor Tankersley is in the process of writing a new book which I am looking forward to reading.
-While we are waiting for his new book to be published, he does have another fascinating book that everyone might find of interest (at least I did!) entitled “In Search of Ice Age Americans.”
+Professor Tankersley has written a fascinating book that everyone might find of interest (at least I did!) entitled “In Search of Ice Age Americans.”

 Origin and Definition: Turtle Island